C-D-Lewis/e-paper-dashboard/README.md

   and wind speed using the [Darksky API](https://darksky.net/dev).
 * Status of two railway operators from
   [National Rail](http://www.nationalrail.co.uk/service_disruptions/indicator.aspx).
+* Now Playing track with art from Spotify API.
 * Owned amount and daily change of two cryptocurrencies (Bitcoin and Ethereum) from [nomics.com](https://nomics.com).